LeetLLM

 Metrics that matter in production

-Offline rubrics are useful, but production experiments need metrics that reflect real business value and system health.
+Offline rubrics are useful, but production experiments need metrics that reflect real value and system health.
 Successful tests use a taxonomy of metrics organized into three tiers based on how they're measured.

 TierMeasurement MethodExamplesUse Case